senacor/Tutorials-Microservices/hints/stage-06/README.md

 ```

-## Containers for the demo and accounting service
+## Containers for the customer and accounting service

 Same procedure as for the config server:

-1. Add a Dockerfile to the both the demo and the accounting project directory.
+1. Add a Dockerfile to the both the customer and the accounting project directory.
 2. Build the docker container by executing ```docker build -t [NAME] .```
 3. Run the container by executing ```docker run --detach --name [NAME] [NAME]```

-Once you all the containers are running your can retrieve the IP addresses of the demo and the accounting service through ```docker inspect``` - then you should be able to access the endpoints like this:
+Once you all the containers are running your can retrieve the IP addresses of the customer and the accounting service through ```docker inspect``` - then you should be able to access the endpoints like this:
 ```
 http://172.17.0.6:8081/customer/1
 ```